walternunes/Mobile-Flahscards/README.md

 This project is part of React Nanodegree

 ### About
 Project 3: This project addresses the fundamentals of building a native application, including endless lists, routing, and user input.
-Learning how to use React Native to build mobile applications.
+Learning how to use React Native to build mobile applications.<BR>
+This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 ### How to run the project
 * Clone the repo using ```git clone https://github.com/walternunes/Mobile-Flahscards.git``` and ```cd``` into the folder